Calling all fellow green tea drinkers, I’ve got your new favorite way to load up on caffeine: dalgona matcha!

 1 serving of this drink has 1 teaspoon of matcha, which has around 30mg-50mg of caffeine (every product posts a different amount of caffeine, so check the packaging for the exact amount) — as a frame of reference, coffee has 95mg per 8 ounce cup.

-Heavy Cream – What we’re doing with the heavy cream is essentially making sugar free whipped cream.
+Heavy Cream – What we’re doing with the heavy cream is essentially making keto whipped cream.
 This is what gives this drink it’s marshmallow-like texture (yummm!).

 You want the heavy cream to be as cold as possible, otherwise, it won’t whip.